Donor Name: The Open Society Foundation

 ● Printing/framing: They will cover costs (based on a pre-approved budget) to produce and frame/mount exhibition prints.

 ● $3000 royalty fee: The fee covers the exhibition at Open Society offices in NY and any additional venues, including but not limited to the Open Society office in Washington, D.C.

-● Travel cost reimbursement/coverage: We will pay for reasonable airfare or ground transportation and cover the cost of reasonable accommodations (based on a preapproved budget for: 1) travel to New York City during the week of the final curation (May 21-27) and 2) attendance at the opening reception and related events (October 1-7).These dates are tentative and subject to change.
+● Travel cost reimbursement/coverage: They will pay for reasonable airfare or ground transportation and cover the cost of reasonable accommodations (based on a pre-approved budget for: 1) travel to New York City during the week of the final curation (May 21-27) and 2) attendance at the opening reception and related events (October 1-7).These dates are tentative and subject to change.
 Participating photographers are required to attend and are responsible for obtaining the necessary visa to travel to the United States.
 Visa fees incurred for this purpose will be reimbursed.

 ● Return shipment: Upon completion of exhibition tour, we will pay for artwork to be returned to photographers (standard shipment, uncrated).

 The grant: Open Society Foundations will enter into a grant agreement with selected participants to cover the following: